Why Design Prototyping Is the Key to Building Successful Digital Products

 The Financial Benefits of Prototyping

 For product leaders, prototyping is a quantifiable financial tool to maximize ROI by systematically de-risking the development lifecycle and reducing the likelihood of expensive rework.
+Well-prototyped products are also easier to sell to stakeholders and investors, as clear prototypes help communicate value and feasibility.
+From a financial perspective, investing in prototyping makes sense because it aligns with the goal of minimizing costs and maximizing returns.

 De-Risking Development